sanchda/RBF-NS/README.md

 RBF-NS
 ======

-An RBF method for solving incompressible Navier-Stokes on the rotating sphere
+An RBF-based method for solving incompressible Navier-Stokes on the rotating sphere